JessicaBarclay/CV/README.md

 * The single most important skill I was taught at Makers Academy, is learning how to learn.

-  For example, with seven days experience of working with JavaScript I built my own vanilla JavaScript MVC and testing library.
+  For example, with seven days experience of working with JavaScript, I built my own vanilla JavaScript MVC and testing library.

 * In my previous career as a Commercial Photographer, I would learn new technical skills every day, and apply them to live briefs.
 This ability has transferred into how I building upon my programming skill set.

 ### Research skills

-- Whilst building a React Native iOS app, team mates spoke of how I have focused, researching skills and a methodical approach to mastering new skills, benefiting greatly to the whole team.
+- Whilst building a React Native iOS app, teammates spoke of how I have focused, research skills and a methodical approach to mastering new skills, benefiting greatly to the whole team.

 ### Team Player

 * During my time at Makers Academy I worked on several challenging collaborative projects.
-Whilst building a [Facebook clone](https://github.com/JessicaBarclay/Acebook) using Ruby on Rails, team mates spoke of how my implementation of a persistent 'Like' voting feature was clean, DRY and logical.
+Whilst building a [Facebook clone](https://github.com/JessicaBarclay/Acebook) using Ruby on Rails, teammates spoke of how my implementation of a persistent 'Like' voting feature was clean, DRY and logical.

 * My experience of coding in a team has been in an Agile environment.
 For example, when working in a team building a JavaScript type racer application, we would start every day by focussing on meeting our MVP, reviewing one another's code and continuously deploying new features.

 ### Communication

 * Makers taught me key skills, such as reviewing my course mates work on Github.
-Feeding back and reflecting on one another's code was a really rewarding way to gain clarity on ones ability, and to understand others code.
+Feeding back and reflecting on one another's code was a really rewarding way to gain clarity on one's ability, and to understand others code.

 * As a Photographer at Noble Studios I created work for advertising and e-commerce, working alongside designers and marketing teams.
 Communication across teams was vital, and I enjoyed supporting and gaining knowledge from my co-workers.